rpapallas/illustrate.nvim/README.md

 You can use `.svg` file directly in LaTeX given that you have inkscape installed.
 You can then use `\includesvg[\linewidth]{figures/figure.svg}`.
+Make sure to include `--shell-escape` when you compile (e.g. `lualatex --shell-escape main.tex ...`).

 To use `.ai` files directly, however, you need to put the following line in your LaTeX project: